yarnpkg/berry/packages/gatsby/content/getting-started/migration.md

 Note that those commands only need to be run once for the whole project and will automatically take effect for all your contributors as soon as they pull the migration commit, thanks to the power of [`yarnPath`](/configuration/yarnrc#yarnPath):

-1. Run `npm install -g yarn` to update the global yarn version to latest v1
+1. Run `npm install --location=global yarn` to update the global yarn version to latest v1
 2. Go into your project directory
 3. Run `yarn set version berry` to enable v2 (cf [Install](/getting-started/install) for more details)
 4. If you used `.npmrc` or `.yarnrc`, you'll need to turn them into the [new format](/configuration/yarnrc) (see also [1](/getting-started/migration#update-your-configuration-to-the-new-settings), [2](https://yarnpkg.com/getting-started/migration#dont-use-npmrc-files))